bioidiap/bob.devtools/doc/macos.rst

    so they are slightly higher than that new limit with ``sudo sysctl -w kern.maxfilesperproc=10240`` and ``sudo sysctl -w kern.maxfiles=12288`` respectively, for example.
+8. Install oh-my-zsh_ for both the admin and gitlab users.
+Set ZSH theme "ys".
-8. Enter as gitlab user and install/configure the `gitlab runner`_:
+9. Enter as gitlab user and install/configure the `gitlab runner`_:

    Configure the runner for `shell executor`_, with local caching.
 As ``gitlab`` user, execute on the command-line::